-Grantmaking in this program takes the form of support for the creation and administration of eight University Centers of Exemplary Mentoring (UCEMs).
+Grantmaking in this program takes the form of support for the creation and administration of nine University Centers of Exemplary Mentoring (UCEMs).
 UCEMs are campus-based initiatives that provide scholarships, faculty and peer mentoring, professional development activities, and seminars and other resources aimed at promoting successful completion of graduate study.

 Selected through a competitive review process, UCEM host institutions were chosen based on a number of criteria, including

 - historical success in recruiting and mentoring doctoral students from underrepresented minorities

 - quality of the departments and programs constituting the UCEM;

 - quality, breadth, and creativity of planned future activities;

 - strength of institutional commitment to furthering education for underrepresented minorities in the natural and physical sciences,mathematics, and engineering.

 Almost all funds provided through the Minority Ph.D. program go directly to students in the form of scholarships or stipends.